-Additional Tips for the Duke Supplemental Essays 2019-2020
+Additional Tips for the Duke Supplemental Essays 2020-2021

 - Emphasize What You Can Bring to the Duke Community - Since Duke admissions officers already know what makes the school great, the supplemental prompts are geared to understand how you would uniquely contribute to the Duke community.
-When you sit down to brainstorm your Duke supplemental essays 2019-2020, make sure you think about how you can add to the multicultural flair that Duke prides itself on.
+When you sit down to brainstorm your Duke supplemental essays 2020-2021, make sure you think about how you can add to the multicultural flair that Duke prides itself on.

 - Include Duke Specifics - It can be very easy to get carried away when talking about yourself.
 Yes, it’s your supplemental essays, but you don’t want to write a response that could be used for any school.
 So it’s important that you keep in mind the research you’ve done on Duke.
-Try to talk about how you and your perspective would thrive at Duke’s welcoming campus.
+Try to talk about how you and your perspective would thrive at Duke’s welcoming campus?
 If there is a pre-existing student organization at Duke that includes people with similar backgrounds - or you would like to start one - include that in your essay as well.

-- Use the Word Limit Wisely - While 250 isn’t the most restrictive word limit in the world, it’s not extremely generous either.
-When writing your Duke supplemental essays 2019-2020, prioritize the content necessary to get your narrative across, and cut any unnecessary statements.
+- Use the Word Limit Wisely - While 200-250 isn’t the most restrictive word limit range in the world, it’s not extremely generous either.
+When writing your Duke supplemental essays 2020-2021, prioritize the content necessary to get your narrative across, and cut any unnecessary statements.
 Each sentence should provide new information that makes you memorable in the reader’s mind.
 If you go over the limit - or start repeating your personal statement - it’s time to make cuts and keep what’s new and relevant.

-While Duke University is by no means easy to get into, the Duke supplemental essays 2019-2020 provide a great chance to convince admissions officers that you’ve done your research and are a perfect fit.
+While Duke University is by no means easy to get into, the Duke supplemental essays 2020-2021 provide a great chance to convince admissions officers that you’ve done your research and are a perfect fit.
 So take advantage of this opportunity and brainstorm essays that not only highlight your experiences but also convey your commitment to Duke’s academic programs and passionate community.
 You’ve got this!